ADDR2/styleguide/README.md

 ## Comments

-- *jsDocs*

-  - Use `/** ... */` for multiline comments.
+  - *jsDoc* Use `/** ... */` for multiline comments using JSDocs format.
 Include a description, specify types and values for all parameters and return values.
+More information at [JSDocs](http://usejsdoc.org/tags-description.html)

     ```javascript
     // bad